 The Research Support Services Committee (RSSC) administers an internal funding opportunity for full-time faculty at Lawrence Technological University.
 These awards utilize a portion of the provost's indirect costs recovery pool from externally funded projects.
 The purpose of these awards is to encourage and develop faculty research and creative endeavors with the goal of subsequent external funding.
 These awards are intended to supplement and strengthen the support that comes from the faculty member's department and college.
-Awards are granted through a competitive application process, with recommendations from department chair, evaluation by the RSSC, and acceptance of recommendations by the provost.
+Awards are granted through a competitive application process, with recommendations from department chair, evaluation by the RSSC, and final approval for funding by the provost.

 All full-time faculty are eligible to apply, and applications are accepted in September and January of each academic year.
 Projects that emphasize new methods, theoretical approaches, and curriculum or laboratory improvements are encouraged.
 Teams of two or more eligible faculty are encouraged to submit proposals for interdisciplinary projects.
 Applications from junior tenure-track faculty are given preference.
 Proposals receiving departmental and/or college resource commitments are given preference.
 Only one proposal per faculty member may be considered during each academic year.

 The maximum value of the award is $5,000 with a duration of no more than one year, with all unexpended funds reverting back to the indirect cost recovery pool at the end of the award period.
 Awardees disseminate the results of their project at the annual Research Day, as well as through refereed publication outlets.
 A final report to the RSSC is also required within thirty (30) days of completion of the project.

 Funds can be used for research and scholarly efforts, instructional impact projects, or other worthwhile professional development activities.
 Funding can be used for student research assistant salaries, technicians, and other non-faculty project personnel.
 Other permitted expenses include supplies, equipment, and miscellaneous project expenses.
 Funds cannot be used for faculty salaries (summer or academic year); travel that is not directly related to project research; conferences; consultants, office equipment, or computers (unless specifically justified).
 Any travel funding must be accompanied by department or college contributions.